burninc0de/socialsox/README.md

 ### Enter Credentials & Post

 Use the **Settings** tab to configure your API credentials.
-They're stored locally in the app.
+They're encrypted locally using Electron's safeStorage for security.

 **Portability**: Use the "📤 Export Credentials" button to save your credentials to a JSON file for backup or transfer to another device.
 Use "📥 Import Credentials" to load them back.